Twisted quantum doubles are sign problem-free: Abstract

 \section{Abstract}

 The sign problem is one of the central obstacles to efficiently simulating quantum many-body systems.
 It is commonly believed that some phases of matter, such as the double semion model, have an intrinsic sign problem and can never be realized in a local sign problem-free Hamiltonian due to the non-positivity of the wavefunction.
 We show that this is not the case.
-Despite failing to be stoquastic - the standard criteria for the existence of a sign problem - the double semion model as well as all twisted quantum double phases of matter for finite groups $\mathcal{G}$ can be realized in local sign problem-free Hamiltonians.
+Despite not being stoquastic, the standard criteria for the existence of a sign problem, the double semion model, and all twisted quantum double phases of matter for finite groups $\mathcal{G}$ can be realized in local Hamiltonians that are sign problem-free within a stochastic series expansion.
 The lack of a sign problem is not fine-tuned and does not require the Hamiltonian to be exactly solvable, with sign problem-free perturbations allowing access to a variety of topological phase transitions.